starter-collective/starter-lib-ts/docs/en/guide/getting-started.md

 <script src="https://unpkg.com/starter-lib-ts"></script>
 ```

-It will be exposed to global as `window.StarterLibTs`
+It will be exposed as `window.StarterLibTs` in the global object.

 ## Usage Example

+Simply import the required functions from `starter-lib-ts`.

 ```js
 import { sayHello } from 'starter-lib-ts'